emalbt/qb_interface_node/README.md

 2. Load all file in it, no other files are request

 Otherwise:
-  - .deb [indigo, jade] if you request on our website
+  - .deb [indigo, jade] if you request it on our website

 # Configure
 Main parameters can be configurable by a YAML file, which is request during the call to qb_interface_node with "roslaunch" method.